 For any form of treatment to be effective, one first needs to identify the cause of the problem, rather than just treating the symptom.
-Regarding treatment, it is important to not look at the ITB in isolation and to bear in mind the ITB is not a muscle.
+Regarding treatment, it is essential to not look at the ITB in isolation and to bear in mind the ITB is not a muscle.
 Hence, it has always seemed rather pointless, not to mention painful, to use a Foam Roller to in effect try and stretch a thick band of fascial tissue.
 The foam roller article discusses the ITB and correct foam roller usage in more detail.
 Much like ligaments, the fascia is operating partially in a structural fashion, though clearly effects function too and people tend to avoid deliberately stretching ligaments (another type of collagen-based connective tissue).
 However, fascia also has elastic potential and the ability to store said energy while being stretched, hence another reason not to bother trying to stretch it.
 The energy from the stretch will just get saved until the stretch is released and so serves little purpose.
-From a professional point of view, the author has never seen a case of ITBS in the 11 years plus that he has been treating and that was caused by the ITB.
+From a professional point of view, the author has never seen a case of ITBS in the time that he has been treating musculoskeletal conditions (since 2006) that was caused by the ITB.
 The ITB tension was just the symptom in every case, and a tight ITB can create rubbing on the lateral aspect of the knee and or hip.
 Repetitive motions and friction usually lead to microtrauma, inflammation and pain.
 Pain often leads to the body to subconsciously adopt pain avoidance strategies, which can affect other aspects of the body and kinetic chain (see the Adaption article for a more detailed explanation).